grownupgapyear/grownupgapyear.github.io/_posts/2022-09-07-out-and-about.md

 At this point I'm feeling great, save for an ear infection which I started antibiotics for yesterday and am already feeling them kickin some butt.
-K is a few days behind me, battling a cough and some fatigue but still feeling considerably better.
+K is a few days behind me, battling a cough and some fatigue but still feeling better (K-Edit: but mostly just getting better at how bad she felt).
 It's been an interesting week and a half, but I'm happy to say we have finally started venturing out!